ohaal/murmur-failover-daemon/README.md

 murmur-failover-daemon works by periodically syncing the database of the master over to the slave.
 Meanwhile constantly pinging the master to see if it is up.
 If the master goes down, the slave is started, and will begin accepting connections.
-Mumble applications which are disconnected from the server will naturally try to reconnect to the hostname it was previously connected, and in doing so, be directed to the slave, because the master is no longer responding.
+Mumble applications which are disconnected from the master will naturally try to reconnect to the hostname it was previously connected, and in doing so, be directed to the slave, because the master is no longer responding.
-The slave continues to ping the master.
+(Note: Seeing as the connection will time out, connection attempts may take longer when one of the servers are down or not responding) The slave continues to ping the master.
 When the master is back up, the slave kills itself and clients will be redirected back to the master.

-Any configuration or database changes made on the slave while the master is down will be lost.
+Any configuration or database changes made on the slave will be lost.

 ## Requirements
 - A server running Murmur (on a static IP)
 - Another server with the same ports open as the first one, different static IP
 - A single hostname configured to point to the two IP addresses of the servers.

 A typical zone file could look like this:

 ```